willf/inverted_index/README.md

     results, err = i.query("babies")
     print(results)
     {1,2,3}

 Any hashable object can be the "document", and a tokenizer can be specified to tokenize the text to index.
 There are also `add_token` and `add_tokens` methods to directly index on individual tokens.

-The query language is very simple: it understands AND and OR, and parentheses.
+The query language is very simple: it understands AND and OR, NOT, and parentheses.
 For example:

     term OR term
     term AND term OR term
     (term AND term) OR term
+    NOT term
+    NOT term AND (term OR term)

-`AND` and `OR` have equal precedence, so use parentheses to disambiguate.
+`AND`, `OR`, and `NOT` have equal precedence, so use parentheses to disambiguate.

 I'm pretty sure you don't want to use this in production code :)